Katie Smith: WNBA

-Smith was the MVP of the 2008 WNBA Finals, when the Detroit Shock beat the San Antonio Silver Stars 3–0.
+Smith was the MVP of the 2008 WNBA Finals, when the Shock beat the San Antonio Silver Stars 3–0.

-On March 16, 2010, Katie Smith signed a contract with the Washington Mystics as a free agent.
+On March 16, 2010, Smith signed a contract with the Washington Mystics as a free agent.

-On April 29, 2011, Smith was acquired by the Seattle Storm in a three-team trade with the Washington Mystics and Indiana Fever.
+On April 29, 2011, Smith was acquired by the Seattle Storm in a three-team trade with the Mystics and Indiana Fever.
 At the 2011 WNBA All-Star Game, she was announced as one of the Top 15 players in the fifteen-year history of the WNBA as voted by fans.
 On September 11, 2011 Katie Smith became the third player to score 6,000 points in her WNBA career.

 In 2013, Smith was picked up by the New York Liberty and announced that the 2013 season would be her last.

 Europe

 During the 2001–02 season she played for Polish Lotos Gdynia.
 They reached the final of EuroLeague Women.
 In 2009, she played for Turkish Fenerbahçe Istanbul.